libremfg/rhize-docs/content/deploy/backup/grafana.md

     identifier:
 ---

-This guide shows you the procedure to back up the Grafana on your Rhize Kubernetes deployment.
+This guide shows you the procedure to back up Grafana on your Rhize Kubernetes deployment.
-For general instructions, refer to the official [Backup Influx](https://docs.influxdata.com/influxdb/v1/administration/backup_and_restore/) documentation.
+For general instructions, refer to the official [Back up Grafana](https://grafana.com/docs/grafana/latest/administration/back-up-grafana/) documentation.

 ## Prerequisites